 A HIERARCHY OF PEOPLE

 Georgia law basically has established a hierarchy of relatives who are permitted to bring a wrongful death case.
-The purpose of this system is avoiding multiple family members brining identical claims.
+The purpose of this system is to avoid multiple family members bringing identical claims.
 The order is rather intuitive, as follows:

 DAMAGES FOR THE WRONGFUL DEATH CLAIM

 As a general framework, the damages for this part of the claim again are the “full value” of the life of the deceased person measured from his or her own perspective.
 The factors are both economic and non-economic.
 The economic factors include the amount of lost wages assuming the person was working at the time of his or her death.
 To calculate this amount, it is important to consider the deceased person’s salary, job benefits, like a 401(k) and bonuses.
 Whereas, the non-economic factors include the intangible value of missing his or her children, a lifetime with his or her spouse along with the enjoyments of daily life.
 Establishing a concrete monetary figure is a difficult process because compensation can never truly heal a family, but there are tools such as a life-expectancy table to understand the likely amount of time lost as a result of an untimely death.